ednieuw/Lilygo-T-Watch-2020/README.md

 On my home page for the latest info</a>.
 <p>The clock is built with a [LillyGo T-watch 2020 V3]( https://github.com/Xinyuan-LilyGO/TTGO_TWatch_Library) that runs on a 16 Mb ESP32-S3.</br>
 The software is written with the Arduino IDE 1.8.19.</br>
-The software contains coding to use:
+The software contains coding to use:</br>
-1 ILI9314 colour display</br>
+1 ST7789 colour display</br>
 2 BLE nRF UART connection with a phone with an option to send strings longer than 20 bytes</br>
 3 Time zone corrected time with daylight savings from a NTP server via WIFI</br>
 4 RGBCW LED control on the MCU board</br>
 5 RTC for time keeping when off line</br>
-6 LDR analogue readings&nbsp;and control of display intensity</br>
-7 Storage of the settings in the ESP32-C3 SPIFSS Flash memor</br>
+6 Storage of the settings in the ESP32-C3 SPIFSS Flash memor</br>
-8 Menu driven control of preferences with serial monitor, BLE and WIFI-html page</br>
+7 Menu driven control of preferences with serial monitor, BLE and WIFI-html page</br>
-9 Four languages to display time</br>
+8 Four languages to display time</br>
-10 SK6812 RGBW /WS2812 RGB LED strip support to make a word clock</br>
-11 Analog clock.</br>
+9 Analog and digital clock.</br>
-12 OTA.
+10 OTA.
 Upgrade the software over the air without USB-cable</br> </span></p>

 This software is derived from the [ILI9341 + ESP32-C3 clock]( https://github.com/ednieuw/ESP32-C3-Clock-and-more) seen in the background.